TrueBlocks/trueblocks-core/docs/content/docs/chifra/chainstate.md

 Notes:
   - An address must start with '0x' and be forty-two characters long.
-  - blocks may be a space-separated list of values, a start-end range, a special, or any combination.
+  - Blocks is a space-separated list of values, a start-end range, a special, or any combination.
   - If the token contract(s) from which you request balances are not ERC20 compliant, the results are undefined.
   - If the queried node does not store historical state, the results are undefined.
-  - special blocks are detailed under chifra when --list.
+  - Special blocks are detailed under chifra when --list.
 ```

 **Source code**: [`internal/tokens`](https://github.com/TrueBlocks/trueblocks-core/tree/master/src/apps/chifra/internal/tokens)